openbmc/phosphor-logging/docs/structured-logging.md

 When running an application or daemon on a console or SSH session, it might not be obvious that the application is writing to the journal.
-The `lg2` APIs detect if the application is running on a TTY and additionally mirror the information sent to the journal to the TTY.
+The `lg2` APIs detect if the application is running on a TTY and additionally log to the TTY.

+The format of information sent to the TTY can be adjusted by setting the desired format string in the `LG2_FORMAT` environment variable.
+Supported fields are:

+- `%%` : a `'%'` literal
+- `%f` : the logging function's name
+- `%F` : the logging function's file
+- `%l` : the log level as an integer
+- `%L` : the logging function's line number
+- `%m` : the lg2 message

+The default format is `"<%l> %m"`.

 ### Why a new API?